Kubernetes Beginnings

 - kubeadm

-Kubernetes in Docker (kind) is recommended for creating ephemeral clusters in continuous integration pipelines
+- Recommended for creating ephemeral clusters in CI pipelines

-Multi-node clusters are advised for production to benefit from horizontal scaling and fault tolerance
+- Advised for production to benefit from horizontal scaling and fault tolerance

-Single-node vs. Multi-node Clusters
+Single-node vs Multi-node

-- Multi-node clusters: Offer resilience and scalability for production workloads
+- Multi-node clusters - Offer resilience and scalability for production workloads

 Managed Kubernetes Services

-- Tools like kubespray, kops, and kubeadm offer more customization and control
+- Offer more customization and control

-- Level of control
+- Level of control needed

 - Cloud provider investments